python/cpython/Doc/reference/expressions.rst

 "walrus") assigns an :token:`expression` to an :token:`identifier`, while also returning the value of the :token:`expression`.

-One common use case is when handling matched regular expression:
+One common use case is when handling matched regular expressions:

 .. code-block:: python